Associate Professor Steve Matthewman

-Journal Articles: AlterNative: An International Journal of Indigenous Peoples (SAGE: NZ); Australian Journal of Psychology (Wiley: Australia); British Journal of Sociology (Wiley-Blackwell: UK), Buildings (MDPI: Switzerland), Culture Unbound: Journal of Current Cultural Research (Linköping University: Sweden), Environmental Sociology (Routledge: UK), Geografiska Annaler B: Human Geography (Blackwell: Sweden), International Journal of Disaster Risk Reduction (Elseveir: UK); International Journal of Mass Emergencies and Disasters (ISA: USA); International Review of the Red Cross (ICRG/Cambridge University Press), Journal of Disaster Risk Reduction (Elseveir: UK), Journal of Information, Communication and Ethics in Society (Emerald: UK); Journal of the Royal Society of New Zealand (Taylor & Francis: NZ); Journal of Sociology (SAGE: Australia), Nature + Culture (Berghahn: Germany), New Zealand Sociology (SAANZ: NZ), Philosophy and Technology (Springer: US), Przestrzeń Społeczna/ Social Space (Poland), RIMCIS: International and Multidisciplinary Journal of Social Sciences (Spain), SITES: A Journal of Social Anthropology and Cultural Studies (ASAANZ/University of Otago); Siyasal: Journal of Political Sciences (Istanbul University: Turkey); Social Science and Medicine (Elsevier: UK), The Sociological Review (Wiley-Blackwell: UK), Sociology (SAGE: UK), Southeastern Geographer (University of North Carolina Press: USA), Technology in Society: An International Journal (Elsevier: USA); Theory, Culture & Society (SAGE: UK); Time & Society (SAGE: UK), Tourist Studies (SAGE: UK), Women’s Studies Journal (Women's Studies Association/Otago University Press, New Zealand).
+Journal Articles: AlterNative: An International Journal of Indigenous Peoples (SAGE: NZ); Australian Journal of Psychology (Wiley: Australia); British Journal of Sociology (Wiley-Blackwell: UK), Buildings (MDPI: Switzerland), Culture Unbound: Journal of Current Cultural Research (Linköping University: Sweden), Environmental Sociology (Routledge: UK), Geografiska Annaler B: Human Geography (Blackwell: Sweden), International Journal of Disaster Risk Reduction (Elseveir: UK); International Journal of Mass Emergencies and Disasters (ISA: USA); International Review of the Red Cross (ICRG/Cambridge University Press), Journal of Environmental Planning and Management (Taylor & Francis: UK), Journal of Information, Communication and Ethics in Society (Emerald: UK); Journal of the Royal Society of New Zealand (Taylor & Francis: NZ); Journal of Sociology (SAGE: Australia), Nature + Culture (Berghahn: Germany), New Zealand Sociology (SAANZ: NZ), Philosophy and Technology (Springer: US), Przestrzeń Społeczna/ Social Space (Poland), RIMCIS: International and Multidisciplinary Journal of Social Sciences (Spain), SITES: A Journal of Social Anthropology and Cultural Studies (ASAANZ/University of Otago); Siyasal: Journal of Political Sciences (Istanbul University: Turkey); Social Science and Medicine (Elsevier: UK), The Sociological Review (Wiley-Blackwell: UK), Sociology (SAGE: UK), Southeastern Geographer (University of North Carolina Press: USA), Technology in Society: An International Journal (Elsevier: USA); Theory, Culture & Society (SAGE: UK); Time & Society (SAGE: UK), Tourist Studies (SAGE: UK), Women’s Studies Journal (Women's Studies Association/Otago University Press, New Zealand)

 Books: Anthem Press (UK), Auckland University Press (NZ), Bloomsbury Academic (UK), Cengage Learning (Australia), Palgrave Macmillan (UK), Pearson (NZ), Routledge (USA), SAGE (UK), UNESCO (EOLSS: UK)